Kshiteej-Pathak/oibsip_taskno-2/README.md

 # oibsip_taskno-2

+This code is for Number guessing game.</br>
-This is repository is for Oasis Infobyte Internship for Task-2 in Java Programming.
+This code is written in Java LAnguage</br>
+In this We have used Scanner and Random class from java.util library.